AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 To get a DUI dismissed in California, you will need to prove that you were not driving with a BAC of 0.08 percent for those 21 and over or 0.01 percent for those under 21.
 Common defenses include an incorrect breathalyzer test.
 Your best chance of getting a DUI dismissed is to hire a DUI attorney, as even a first offense could result in up to six months of imprisonment.

-What is the process after a DUI in California?
+What is the process after your first DUI in California?

 1. The police officer will forward your notice of suspension or revocation and your driver’s license to the DMV.

-2. The DMV will review the officer’s report, suspension or revocation order, and test results, like a breathalyzer test.
+2. The DMV will review the officer’s report, suspension or revocation order, and test results, such as a breathalyzer test.

 3. You have 10 days to request an administrative hearing regarding your suspension or revocation.

-4. If you are scheduled to appear in criminal court for your DUI charge, you must appear.
+4. You must appear if you are scheduled to appear in criminal court for your DUI charge.

-5. If you are found guilty, you will have to face the penalties, including fines, imprisonment, ignition interlock requirement, etc.
+5. If you are found guilty, you will face penalties, including fines, imprisonment, and an ignition interlock requirement.

 How do I get my license back after a DUI in California?